right9code/right9ov/01 - BACKEND/_DummyPDFs/The Passport -- Chase Hughes -- ( WeLib.org )/The Passport -- Chase Hughes -- ( WeLib.md

 27. Don't wait to take control.
 Seize the opportunity.
 28. Out-alpha the AMGS by shoulder taps, friendly elbows, compliments, and putting social pressure on him.
 Social pressure is only using a psychological spotlight.
 29. When a competing male tries to challenge you or take control of the group, ignore him, don't make eye contact, and keep your body posture.
 (Shoulders back and relaxed, head back, smile a little.)
 Comment when he's finished.
-30. Be comfortable having complete
+30. Be comfortable having completecontrol of the group.

----

-# CHASE HUGHES

-control of the group.
 It is a responsibility you must take on.
 Don't be afraid that you will screw things up.
 31. With men: Start qualifying immediately.
 As soon as you get them to qualify, compliment them on something and start telling a story before they can respond.
 32. Being in control is simple: It is only about believing fully in what you are doing.
 Believe that you have the best plan of action and no one could possibly do better.
 33. If someone says something you don't like, SMILE, roll your eyes a little, and give them a look as if they were a cute little kid.